-Description and content Unit 3 Students develop an understanding of the elements and fundamentals of design and consider human factors involved in the design, production and use of their projects.
+Students develop an understanding of the elements and fundamentals of design and consider human factors involved in the design, production and use of their projects.
 They develop creative thinking strategies and work on design projects within specified constraints.
 Students learn about the classification and properties of a variety of materials and make appropriate materials selection for design needs.

+Content: Design: design fundamentals and skills; Use of technology: skills and techniques, safety, production management; Materials: nature and properties of materials, materials in context

-Content: Nature and properties of materials, Materials in context, Design, Use of Technology, safety, Production management.
-Unit 4 Students learn about the nature of designing for a client, target audience or market .
+Students learn about the nature of designing for a client, target audience or market.
 Students learn about the nature, properties and environmental impacts related to a variety of materials, and production techniques.
 Students apply an understanding of the elements and fundamentals of design and consider human factors involved in their design projects.
 They develop creative thinking strategies, work on design projects within specified constraints and consider the environmental impacts of recycling of materials.
-Content: Nature and properties of materials, Materials in context, Design, Use of Technology, safety, Production management.